Learn The Difference Between Game-Based Learning and Gamification

 “When you get right down to it, the goals of both are relatively the same.
 Serious games and gamification are both trying to solve a problem, motivate, and promote learning using game-based thinking and techniques.”

 GBL provides a unique learning experience that gives an apprentice clear as well as challenging goals within a virtual game framework.
 The experience needs a high degree of learner interaction and offers educational feedback on student performance.
 As a teacher, you will have games that let your students hone their assistance in different topics that need problem-solving, hands-on practice, and critical thinking.
 It has been considered an effective way to bring about behavioural deviations.
-It is also important to note that games don’t just denote a computer or video games.
-GBL advances retention and recall rates and is more appropriate for teaching complex ideas.
+It is also important to note that games don’t just denote computer or video games; game-based learning for kindergarten also includes simple, engaging activities like board games, puzzles, and group tasks that build early literacy and numeracy skills.

 Gamification